jundalisay/sp/content/en/research/physics/capra/chapter-01b.md

 - treat matter as dead and completely separate from themselves, and
 - see the material world as a multitude of different objects assembled into a huge machine.

 Such a mechanistic world view was held by Isaac Newton who constructed his mechanics on its basis and made it the foundation of classical physics.

 From the second half of the 17th to the end of the 19th century, the mechanistic Newtonian model of the universe dominated all scientific thought.

 It was paralleled by the image of a monarchical God who ruled the world from above by imposing his divine law on it.

 The fundamental laws of nature searched for by the scientists were thus seen as the laws of God, invariable and eternal, to which the world was subjected.

-The philosophy of Descartes was not only important for the development of classical physics, but also had a tremendous influence on the general Western way of thinking up to the present day.
+The philosophy of Descartes:
+- was important for the development of classical physics
+- had a tremendous influence on the Western way of thinking up to today.

 Descartes’ famous sentence ‘Cogito ergo sum’- ‘I think, therefore I exist’-has led Western man to equate his identity with his mind, instead of with his whole organism.